cparsell/Blocklists-Whitelists/README.md

 - protocol "any",
 - source "any",
 - destination "single host or alias" "pfB_AmazonAWS_v4" should be what it is called.
 - Advanced Options > Gateway to "whatever your WAN gateway is called".
-That should allow any AWS through your WAN without the VPN.
 - Save